 Rinse and soak sago

-Cook Sago
+Cook the Sago

 Sweetening your Sago Porridge